FTWinston/RoutePlanning/README.md

 There are two tests to complete: one gives you only a single car, the other gives you three.

-A scrawled diagram of this network is shown below:
+A scrawled diagram of this scenario is shown below:

 <img src="SimpleTown.jpg" width="512"/>